MattDjer/ExamProject_Kommunevalg_20_12_2021/README.md

 is where testing is usually done.
 Instead the Java part mostly contains RestControllers and Repositories which are not usually tested upon.

+#Functionality
+The functionality specified in the assignement is done.
+Though as mentioned before the assignenment contains no unit tests